-Jump-Start Research is part of the celebration for the third anniversary of Pokémon Go's release.
+Jump-Start Research was first released as a celebration for the third anniversary of Pokémon Go's release.

 Completing each step will reward with items that will help you level up and complete the Pokédex.